Here is a before and after video of the incredible process of building a home up to Aspen code out of straw and mud!

 Thank you to the incredible people who have volunteered their time to create this masterpiece.
-From grass shack to straw cabin, my parents are true visionaries and what they create with their bare hands blows my mind!
+From treehouse to straw cabin, my parents are true visionaries and what they create with their bare hands blows my mind!
 Can’t wait to share the finished cozy cabin with you all!

 Mahalo for watching,

 Alison and my wild parental units

 Dean and Nikki Seader: contractors builders, advisors extraordinaire